LiangzheChen/HMAN/README.md

 This repository provides a cleaned and self-contained implementation of **HMAN**:
 **Hierarchical Molecular Attention Network for Few-Shot Molecular Property Prediction**.

-HMAN is designed for few-shot molecular property prediction, where each molecular property task is formulated as a **2-way K-shot binary classification problem**.
+HMAN is designed for few-shot molecular property prediction, where each molecular property task is formulated as a **2-way K-shot classification problem**.
 The model identifies task-specific key substructures through hierarchical attention and improves molecular property prediction by combining atom-level and molecule-level attention.